aws-samples/keycloak-on-aws/docs/en/implementation-guide/cost.md

 # Cost Estimation

 You will be responsible for the cost of using each of the AWS services when running the solution.
-As of June 2022, the main factors affecting the solution cost include:
+As of July 2022, the main factors affecting the solution cost include:

 - AWS Fargate
 - Amazon Aurora MySQL-Compatible